Uganda: Energy

 Uganda has abundant energy resources, which are fairly distributed throughout the country.
 These include hydropower, biomass, solar, geothermal, peat and fossil fuels.

 In the 1980s, the majority of energy in Uganda came from charcoal and wood.
-However, oil was found in the Lake Albert area, totalling an estimated 95 e6m3 of crude.
+Oil was found in the Lake Albert area, totalling an estimated 95 e6m3 of crude.
 Heritage Oil discovered one of the largest crude oil finds in Uganda, and continues operations there.